 Below are some important differences in alarm types.

 Metric and Composite CloudWatch Alarms

 Metric alarms trigger when a it detects a sustained change in state.
 Metric alarms watch only a single metric or the output of a math expression calculated with CloudWatch metrics.

 Composite alarms can be configured to observe more than one metric and fire based on the state of each or a combination of metrics.

 High-Resolution CloudWatch Alarms

 A High-Resolution Alarm is tied to a high-resolution metric.
 Because high-resolution metrics update every second, High-Resolution Alarms can be triggered based on metric values within a ten-second period.
 For more information about high-resolution metrics, see AWS CloudWatch Configuration Guide: CloudWatch Custom Metrics.

 Percentile-Based CloudWatch Alarms

 By default, alarms rely on a sound statistical assessment of the metric being monitored.
 Percentile-base CloudWatch alarms address the challenge of monitoring a metric when there’s not enough data for a good statistical assessment.

-Alarms and events get a more thorough treatment in part five (AWS CloudWatch Configuration Guide: CloudWatch Alarms) of Blue Matador’s seven-part AWS Cloudwatch Configuration Guide.
+Alarms and events get a more thorough treatment in Blue Matador's Amazon CloudWatch Monitoring Guide.